Vehicle crime reduction initiatives

 The law requires someone selling a vehicle to pass the relevant part of the Registration Certificate to the purchaser and notify the DVA of the change.
 The DVA and the police strongly recommend that prospective purchasers have sight of the certificate V5/C(NI) and physically check details contained on it against the vehicle prior to purchase.

 In order to tax a used vehicle with form V10(NI) (or V12 (NI) for heavy goods vehicles) it's necessary to produce the appropriate section of the Registration Certificate.
 So it's essential that the appropriate part of the certificate is passed on to the buyer when a vehicle is sold.

-The End of Life Vehicles Directive allows a certificate of destruction (COD) to be issued for a vehicle taken to an authorised treatment facility (ATF) for disposal The COD will be issued to the last owner or holder of the vehicle and will end the keeper's financial responsibility by updating the record held at DVA.
-To process end of life vehicles, the ATF must be licensed by the Northern Ireland Environment Agency.
+The End of Life Vehicles Directive allows a Certificate Of Destruction (COD) to be issued for a vehicle taken to an Authorised Treatment Facility (ATF) for disposal The COD will be issued to the last owner or holder of the vehicle and will end the keeper's financial responsibility by updating the record held at DVA.
+To process end of life vehicles, the ATF must be licensed by the Northern Ireland Environment Agency (NIEA).

 Number plate suppliers are required to keep records of sales and make them available for inspection by the police, trading standards, the Driver & Vehicle Licensing Agency or DVA enforcement officers.

 Under the continuous registration system, the registered keeper of a vehicle remains financially responsible for the vehicle until DVA is formally notified of its transfer or disposal.
 This makes it possible to carry out enforcement from the record instead of relying on a sighting on the public road and encourages individuals to notify DVA of any changes in keeper details.